The 5 Best Speakers for Church Sanctuary

 How many speakers does your church sanctuary need?

-A small church needs at least four 100 Watts of full-range speakers to create a quality sound for the whole congregation.
-So if you have a medium to a large church, you might need to add more.
+A small church needs at least four 100-watt full-range speakers to create a quality sound for the whole congregation.

 Where should a speaker be placed in your church sanctuary?